 - Japanese Wagyu

 Well this is a tautology since in Japanese Wa = Japan and Gyu = Cattle.
 Ironically, Wagyu is never referred to as Wagyu in Japan.
 All Japanese beef is branded by the area where the cattle is reared (you know just like French wines are designated by the location of their vinyard, not the grapes used), usually somewhere in the warmer regions of Kyushu or Southern Honshu.
 It is universally accepted that the best Wagyu is from Japan because of the high quality feed and depending on the individual regions, cattle are given massages, fed beer and all other kinds of overkill.
 Outside of Japan, the most commonly available types are Kobe, Kagoshima and Matsuzaka, although I have also come across Hida and Kumamoto.
 Dozens of other varieties such as Saga, Yonezawa, Mishima and Akaushi are available domestically but they are bred in smaller numbers and are rarely exported.
-Depending on the texture, colour and most importantly theamount of fat marbling, high grade Japanese beef is scored between A3 to A5, with A5 being the best (there is also B and C grade meat in case you were wondering).
+Depending on the texture, colour and most importantly theamount of fat marbling, high grade Japanese beef is scored between A3 to A5, with A5 being the best (there is also B and C grade meat for stews etc. in case you were wondering).

 - Oveseas Wagyu

 The Wagyu breeds are also reared in Austalia, Canada and the USA.
 These cattle are (mostly) from the bloodline of Japanese cattle and are fed using the ‘local equivalent’ feed, but are considered to be not as good as the their Japan bred cousins.
-They cost less at the butcher’s, so this proof enough without going into a long discussion.
+They cost less, so this proof enough without going into a long discussion.
 This doesn’t mean Western Wagyu is bad in any way, they are still a premium meat by any standards.
 Speaking of standards, foreign bred Wagyu is graded at between M4 to M12 so if you are told a M-score, then you can assume it is of this type.
 Many a time restaurants will put Wagyu on their menu without stating the grade, which means its probably just a M4-5, so be mentally prepared to be disappointed.
 I would say M10-12 is equivalent to a Japanese A5.

 - American Kobe-style Beef